 At KIPP NYC, our teachers regularly use student assessment data to improve their teaching practice and learn from one another.
 To this end, teachers use and share student achievement data across our schools.

-If you would like additional information about FERPA, we welcome you to contact Ms. Jones.
+If you would like additional information about FERPA, we welcome you to contact the main office.

 TITLE 1